-As a remote mountain landscape with extremely steep slopes and obstacles in the roads such as potholes, bumps, and the occasional debris, you can’t fall back on traditional taxis, which are usually the main methods of getting around Cuba.
+As a remote mountain landscape with extremely steep slopes and obstacles in the roads such as potholes, bumps, and the occasional debris, you can’t fall back on taxis or buses, which are usually the main methods of getting around Cuba.

 Nearby Trinidad, with the mountains of Topes de Collantes in the background.

 There’s also no public transport in Parque Natural Topes de Collantes.
 After all, if jeeps are only just able to handle the roads, it would be impossible for a measly bus to tackle that sort of terrain.

 If you’re planning on hiking off-trail or on a trail that’s less established, it’s a good idea to take a guide with you.
 Aside from the park’s most well-established trails, it’s very easy to get lost in the park, and the Cuban government also has a (fairly lax) rule in place that all tourists must be accompanied by a guide on hikes.
 It’s unlikely you’ll be able to get your hands on a map in Cuba too.

 Picking up a guide from Trinidad or Cuba will be the easiest bet.
 However, guides from the towns and cities won’t know the routes inside-out like local guides living inside the nature reserve.
 I’d suggest seeking out a local guide if you can, because they’ll have a better knowledge of offbeat trails and waterfalls.

 Where to stay in Topes de Collantes

 When it comes to where to stay in Topes de Collantes Cuba, you have three main choices.